AhmedJHamdan/ahmed_trips_app/README.md

 # ahmed_trips_app

-myTrip is the easy way to plan, organize and share your trip plans.
+myTrip is the easy way to plan, organize and share your trip plans...

 To get the full app contact me: ahmedhamdan9898@gmail.com